nortikin/sverchok/docs/nodes/modifier_make/bevel_curve.rst

   This parameter is available only in the N panel.
 - **Taper Metric**.
 Defines the metric to use to calculate the spline for taper object.
 Available values are:
   * **Same as Curve** - use the same metric as for main curve.
-This is the default value.
 In many cases, this algorithm may be very imprecise.
   * **Orientation Axis** - use coordinates of taper object's vertices along the orientation axis.
 This usually gives more precise result.
 This mode assumes, that the taper object is oriented along that orientation axis: for example, if orientation axis is Z, then each following vertex of taper object must have Z coordinate bigger than previous vertex.
+This value is the default one.

 - **Tangent precision**.
 Step to be used to calculate tangents of the spline.
   Lesser values correspond to better precision.
 In most cases, you will not